The Next Step (Canadian TV series): The Next Step: Live on Stage (2017)

 The cast of The Next Step went on tour in 2017 to Australia, New Zealand, United Kingdom and Dublin, Ireland.

 The cast on this tour was similar to the Wild Rhythm Tour but with a few additions.
 The main cast included Victoria Baldesarra (Michelle), Jordan Clark (Giselle), Brittany Raymond (Riley), Myles Erlick (Noah), Briar Nolet (Richelle), Isaiah Peck (Henry) and Shelby Bain (Amy).
-For the Australian & New Zealand Leg, the show also included cast members Trevor Tordjman (James), Lamar Johnson (West) and Issac Lupien (Eldon).
-For the UK & Ireland leg, the shows also included Alexandra Chaves (Piper).
-In Australia & New Zealand the show was hosted by Disney presenters Adam Roberts & Ashleigh Wells (from Hanging with Adam & Ash).
-Trevor Tordjman was originally meant to perform on the UK leg of the tour but unfortunately had to pull out due to the filming of Disney Channel's Zombies, and Isaiah Peck missed a couple of the UK shows.
+For the Australian and New Zealand Leg, the show also included cast members Trevor Tordjman (James), Lamar Johnson (West) and Issac Lupien (Eldon).
+For the UK and Ireland leg, the shows also included Alexandra Chaves (Piper).
+In Australia and New Zealand the show was hosted by Disney presenters Adam Roberts and Ashleigh Wells (from Hanging with Adam & Ash).
+Trevor Tordjman was originally meant to perform on the UK leg of the tour but had to pull out due to the filming of Disney Channel's Zombies, and Isaiah Peck missed a couple of the UK shows.